allthatilk/honeycomb-test/README.md

 * Tried to keep offers flexible to change, but ended up having 2 rigid methods within special offers with changeable values instead... don't feel this was a great compromise but didn't find a better solution in the time frame.
 * In order for discounts to be calculated according to the brief, the calculate discount function has to be used rather than the discount functions directly, which kind of makes sense in terms of SRP but is also annoyingly clunky.
 If you calculate the discounts separately instead of dependently you get $39 for the combined discounts so this was how I solved that.
 * Added discounts to command line print-out via method rather than injection for reasons mentioned in first point.
+* Made discount methods private as no need to access them externally.

 ## The challenge